1847 Rogers Bros.

 The Silver Standard

-In the early years of the 20th century, the 1847 Rogers Bros. line of high-quality silverplate reached consumers mostly through jewelry stores.
-International Silver communicated with this large dealer network in many ways, led by their persistent advertising manager, William G. Snow.
+In the early years of the 20th century, International Silver marketed the 1847 Rogers Bros. line of high-quality silverplate to consumers mostly through jewelry stores.
+The company communicated with this large dealer network in many ways, led by their persistent advertising manager, William G. Snow.
 As Earl Chapin May explains in his centennial history of the company, A Century of Silver,

 During the early 1900’s Snow directed the editing of a publication called The Silver Standard.
 With text and pictures, he contrasted events of the year 1847 with events of the year of his periodical’s publication.